 Susin Bredice, LISW

 Susin has an undergraduate degrees in Psychology and Art and Design from Iowa State University, and a Master’s degree in Social Work from the University of Iowa.
 Susin is licensed through the Iowa Social Work Board of Examiners.
 Susin works with children, adolescents, and adults, providing individual, family, and couples counseling.
 Susin has been working in the social work field since 2000 and has experience that includes PMIC and residential care, child welfare, attachment, foster care and adoption, couples counseling as well as specific individual mental health issues.
+Susin is trained in EMDR.
 Susin accepts Title 19 (Medicaid), Midlands Choice Provider Network (Health Alliance, Co-oportunity Health), Blue Cross, and other private insurance.

 Pam Freeman, LISW

 Pam Freeman, MSW, LISW is an independently licensed social worker in the state of Iowa.
 She earned her B.A. degree in psychology from Central College and a masters degree in social work from the University of Iowa.
 Pam has extensive experience working with children and families in settings such as schools, shelters and home visitation programs.
-She provides support through a variety of treatment modalities including TF-CBT (trauma focused cognitive behavioral therapy), CBT, play therapy (client centered and directed), motivational interviewing, Sand Tray therapy for trauma and grief processing, Pam works with children, adults, and families.
+She provides support through a variety of treatment modalities including TF-CBT (trauma focused cognitive behavioral therapy), CBT, play therapy (client centered and directed), motivational interviewing, Sand Tray therapy for trauma and grief processing, and EMDR.
+Pam works with children, adults, and families.
 Pam has experience providing services to individuals who are struggling with anxiety, depression, postpartum depression, trauma, grief and loss.
 She has training in domestic violence support and has worked with ethnically diverse populations.

 TaLana Holman, LMHC